oracle/node-oracledb/doc/src/user_guide/appendix_a.rst

 Connection Strings
 ++++++++++++++++++

-The node-oracledb Thin mode accepts connection strings in the same formats as the Oracle Client libraries used by Thick mode does, but not all Oracle Net keywords will be supported.
+Node-oracledb Thin mode accepts :ref:` Oracle Net Services connection strings
+<connectionstrings>` in the same formats as the Oracle Client libraries used by
+Thick mode does, but not all Oracle Net keywords will be supported.

-The following table lists the parameters that are recognized in Thin mode either in Easy Connect Strings or in Full Connect Descriptor Strings that are either explicitly passed or referred to by a ``tnsnames.ora`` alias.
+The following table lists the parameters that are recognized in Thin mode either in :ref:`Easy Connect <easyconnect>` strings, or in :ref:`Connect Descriptors <embedtns>` that are either explicitly passed, or are in a ``tnsnames.ora`` file.
 All unrecognized parameters are ignored.

 .. list-table-with-summary::  Oracle Net Keywords Supported in the node-oracledb Thin Mode
     :header-rows: 1